Queensway Tunnel: Use in film

 The tunnel was used in the 1993 film In the Name of the Father where Emma Thompson's character drives through the tunnel in one of the opening scenes.

 In September 2009, a scene from Harry Potter and the Deathly Hallows – Part 1 set in the Dartford Crossing was filmed in Queensway Tunnel, where Harry skips on a bus while on Hagrid's enchanted motorbike was filmed in the tunnel.

 In 2012 the tunnel was used for the filming of a chase scene for Fast & Furious 6.

 In March 2018, the tunnel was used for the filming of Yesterday, directed by Danny Boyle.
 The two main characters are frolicking in an empty tunnel when the bright yellow words "Hello Goodbye" are rolling through the tunnel.

 Also in 2018 the tunnel was a location for the BBC TV series The City and the City, where it served as the gateway between the two cities.

+The tunnel features in the 2022 film The Batman, and will appear in The Batman: Part II, with filming occurring in May 2026.